Chat with us, powered by LiveChat Annual SEMA Show Just One Face Of Organization's Industry Dedication | Quadratec Skip to main content

 Managing Editor

-The Specialty Equipment Market Association show.
-A five-day jolt of automotive dopamine that touches almost every facet of the industry.
+A five-day jolt of automotive adrenaline each November that touches almost every facet of the industry.

 SEMA was first started back in 1963 by people who loved cars and trucks, and wanted to turn that passion into a career.
 The original goal, according to the organization, was to develop uniform standards for certain products used in motorsports competition; promote the industry as a supplier to consumers involved in constructive activities of recreational and hobbyist value; develop programs to encourage improved business practices among member companies; and hold regular meetings to achieve unity as a business organization.
 In those days, members were founders of companies that exclusively produced speed equipment.

-These days, SEMA performs many services for its members and for the industry as a whole.
-More importantly, SEMA strives to protect consumers’ rights to drive accessorized, customized and vintage vehicles, and keeps close tabs on legislators around the country.
-All so its members and anyone who loves cars and trucks can protest pending legislation that might harm those hobbies, or endorse legislation that is good for the industry.
+These days, SEMA performs many educational and data services for its members and the industry as a whole.
+More importantly, heading into 2025, SEMA is working hard to protect consumers’ rights to drive accessorized, customized, and vintage vehicles and keeps close tabs on legislators nationwide.

-SEMA has also helped numerous consumers interact with car dealers, who sometimes try to get away with charging for repairs on a modified vehicle by wrongly claiming that specialty accessories have voided its warranty.
+SEMA has also helped numerous consumers interact with car dealers, who sometimes try to get away with charging for repairs on a modified vehicle by wrongly claiming that specialty accessories have voided the warranty.

 ”The SEMA show is five days; the other 360 days of the year we use the resources from our members to create a collective voice,” said former SEMA President Chris Kersting during a Quadratec interview in 2018.
 “We do a lot of different things, but one thing we do is take care of legislative and regulatory issues that kind of encroach on the hobby.
 With the off-road scene there is constant pressure.